Field Trips

 Register now!

-Pollinator Days 2024 (May 29, 30, & 31)
+Pollinator Days 2025 (May 28, 29, & 30)

 A buzz-worthy field trip experience for students to learn about pollinators and the environments that support them.

 As flowers bloom around VanDusen, bring your class to explore the special relationships between plants, pollinators, and people.
-Over three days in June, our facilitators will promote curiosity and stewardship through fun, hands-on activities at stations throughout the Garden.
+Over three days in May, our facilitators will promote curiosity and stewardship through fun, hands-on activities at stations throughout the Garden.

 Our diverse activities encourage new discoveries while aligning with the BC curriculum, and include: